 The Paint Exchange Program is a free service to both drop-off and shop for paint.
 Residents can bring quality new or used paint to the Washington County Landfill to participate in the Paint Exchange Program.
 The paint needs to be water-based, latex house paint in cans that are more than a quarter full.
 It needs to be in reusable condition—within 2 years of being opened.
 If it does not meet these criteria, the paint can be disposed of at the biannual Household Hazardous Waste Collection Day or dried out and removed with your regular garbage.

 Tires are difficult to landfill because they can trap methane gases.
 These gases can cause damage to the underground liners that keep our water safe by bubbling to the surface.
 To protect our water and our environment, tires can be recycled at our Washington County Landfill for a small price.
 Ten or more tires of any kind are $300/ton.

 Bulky items are defined as “household appliances, furniture, Christmas trees, bicycles, toys, and tree limbs (less than 6 feet in length and less than 6 inches in diameter bundled).”
 If you would like your appliances or other larger items removed from your home, please call Republic Services (435) 628-2821 to schedule a Bulky Item Pick-up.
 All items that qualify as Bulky items, except for those with freon, will be removed at no charge.

 WCSW requires that all individuals exiting a vehicle on the working face wear a high visibility safety vest.
 Safety vests are available for purchase when checking in for $5.00/vest.

 Please remember to cover your load as you head to the landfill.
 It is a matter of safety and keeping our community beautiful.
 If uncovered, you will be charged a fee.
-For residential loads, you’ll be charged $10 and supplied with a tarp.
+For residential loads, you’ll be charged $10.
 Commercial haulers must pay double the current regular tipping fee per ton.

 Residents are allotted 2,000 pounds per month for no charge.
 Any amounts in excess of 2,000 pounds will be charged the current MSW rate.